 Boat trip out to the Mamanuca Islands.
 There are about 20 islands in the archipelago, but about seven of these are covered by the Pacific Ocean at high tide.
 Not a great place to live then.

 All idyllic little islands with improbable names like Treasure Island, Beachcomber, Bounty and South Sea.
 Bounty is where they filmed Celebrity Love Island.
 We sail on to Monuriki for swimming and snorkelling.
 This one is more commonly known as Tom Hanks Island as it's where they filmed Castaway.
 It's all impossibly perfect.
 The water is cobalt, the reef is gaudy and the fish are psychedelic.
 Since 2016, the islands have been the filming location of the television series Survivor.

 An island village in the afternoon where the chief welcomes us with the local drink - kava.
 It's what set the locals crawling home on Tanna in Vanuatu.
 Though we're told they have marketed it as an antidepressant in Europe.
+In Fijian villages, only the chief can wear hats and sunglasses.
+The top of the head is sacred, and is not meant to be touched.
 Once we've participated in the kava ceremony - tasting optional, we explore the village.
 The main attraction is the smiling, playfully shy children.